dennistub/Chatbot-language-CBL-modified/README.md

 ## Overview

 CBL is a chatbot language and experiment framework that can generate interactve chatbots as single-page HTML files which can be used as web-based chatbot experiments or Amazon Mechanical Turk HITs.
+This one is a modified version of the original CBL available at <URL to be added here>.
+It was modified as part of my Bachelor's Thesis.

 ## Project Layout